Canada’s response to the conflict in Syria

 The Government of Canada, working with Canadians, including private sponsors, non-governmental organizations, and provincial, territorial, and municipal governments, has welcomed more than 25,000 Syrian refugees since the announcement of this goal in November 2015.

-As millions of Syrians continue to be displaced due to the conflict in their home country, the Government of Canada’s commitment will continue in 2016.
-Given that the original initiative included privately sponsored refugees, more government-supported refugees will be resettled to meet a specific target of 25,000 government-supported Syrian refugees.
+As millions of Syrians refugees flee the conflict in their home country, the Government of Canada’s commitment will continue in 2016.
 Find out more about the plan.

 Working through experienced humanitarian partners, Canada’s humanitarian assistance funding is helping to meet the food, shelter, health, protection and emergency education needs of Syrians affected by the crisis.